ablab/spades/README.md

     cd SPAdes-3.15.3-Linux/bin/
 ```

-In this case you do not need to run any installation scripts &ndash; SPAdes is ready to use.
+In this case you do not need to run any installation scripts - SPAdes is ready to use.
 We also suggest adding SPAdes installation directory to the `PATH` variable. []()

 Note, that pre-build binaries do not work on new Linux kernels.